Shilin-LU/MACE/metrics/README.md

 # GIPHY Celebrity Detector Installation Guide (by Zilan Wang)

-This guide offers a detailed, step-by-step procedure for installing and configuring the GIPHY Celebrity Detector.
+This guide offers a step-by-step procedure for installing and configuring the GIPHY Celebrity Detector.
 We recommend initially consulting the [official installation instructions](https://github.com/Giphy/celeb-detection-oss/tree/master/examples).
-Should you encounter any difficulties or achieve less than satisfactory results, please consider following the instructions provided herein to guarantee a successful installation.
+Should you encounter any difficulties or achieve less than satisfactory results, please consider following the instructions provided herein to try a successful installation.

 ## Installation Steps